Tinea Capitis: Types, Symptoms, Treatment & Prevention

 How is Tinea Capitis Treated?

 Treatment options for Tinea Capitis include oral antifungal medication and medicated shampoos.
 The fungal infections may take upto one month to cure completely.
-You may need to visit doctor after 4 to 5 weeks to see if the treatment is working.
+You may need to visit trichologist after 4 to 5 weeks to see if the treatment is working.

 Oral Antifungal Medications

-The doctor may recommend starting oral antifungal medication as soon as the Tinea Capitis infection is suspected.
-However, some doctor may also wait for the laboratory results that reveal the exact fungal species and start treatment accordingly.
+The trichologist may recommend starting oral antifungal medication as soon as the Tinea Capitis infection is suspected.
+However, some trichologist may also wait for the laboratory results that reveal the exact fungal species and start treatment accordingly.
 Topical antifungal do not work for Tinea Capitis as they cannot penetrate inside the hair or skin.
 The effective oral antifungal medications for treatment of Tinea Capitis include griseofulvin and terbinafine hydrochloride.
 The treatment is given for about 4 to 8 weeks.
 Terbinafine is not given to children as there are no efficacy and safety studies done for this medication yet.
 Both griseofulvin and terbinafine hydrochloride can cause side effects such as diarrhoea and vomiting.
 Other antifungal treatments used include itraconazole and fluconazole.

 Shampoos containing antifungal agents such ketoconazole or selenium sulphide can be used twice weekly, to help prevent fungal infection from spreading.
 It is also recommended to be used while you take antifungal medications to stop recurrence of infection.